 This post is updated on June 16th 2020

-Though it feels like we just celebrated all of our wonderful mothers, Fathers’ Day is approaching around the corner (If you’re bad at memorizing, it is on this Sunday 16th June).
-The day is as important as Mothers’ Day since it was worth $15.3 billion in 2018 and is expected to raise up to $16 billion this year.
+Though it feels like we just celebrated all of our wonderful mothers, Fathers’ Day is approaching around the corner (If you’re bad at memorizing, it is on this Sunday 21st June).
+For retail The day is as important as Mothers’ Day since it was worth $15.3 billion in 2018 and is expected to raise up to $16 billion this year.

-In this blog post, we round up some of the best Fathers’ Day promotion idea for 2019
+In this post, we round up some of the best Fathers’ Day promotion idea for 2020

 Curating a bundle or collection especially for this day helps to solve shopping confuse and also showcase your range of goods.
 It even, in some cases, aids in selling slow-moving stock by combining them with better-performing merchandise.

 If you have a loyalty program, consider rewarding extra points or dollars for spending on specific items.

 What generates more engagement than creating a contest on social media in which participants share stories about their dad and win a meaningful prize for their special men?
 It’s a great opportunity to show your commitment to the customers and let them know about the value of the company.
 Share photos and messages that remind them there are people behind the screen and encourage them to share theirs also.
 Don’t forget to make your own designated hashtags, it makes your campaign go viral!

 Below is the social media contest run by Combatant Gentlemen to encourage people to share the picture of bad dad’s jeans with the hashtag #ByeByeDadJeans in 2014.